employehrdey-creator/HR-Employee-Attrition-Dashboard/README.md

     ) as attrition_rate
 from   employee_attrition ;

-• 6 Employees by department
+• 6 Employees by department-

 select department,count(*) as department_employyes
 from employee_attrition
 group by department;

-• 7 Attrition rate by department
+• 7 Attrition rate by department-

 select department,count(*) as total_employees,
 sum(case when Attrition ="Yes" then 1 else 0 end) as left_employee,
 round(sum(case when Attrition="Yes"then 1 else 0 end)*100/count(*),2) as attrition_rate